wpmetabox/docsv2/docs/tutorials/insert-google-maps.md

 Just copy this API Key to use in the next steps.

-## Step 2: Create custom fields to fill in address
+## 2. Creating custom fields to fill in address

 I will add two custom fields, one for entering an address and one for displaying the location on map corresponding to the entered address.